 - Remove from oven carefully as handle will be hot and garnish with thyme leaves & parsley.

-- Bring skillet to table and serve.
+- Bring the skillet to the table and serve.

 Notes